 The name Connectory is a combination of the words “connection” and “factory,” two central elements of Bosch’s vision for the future.
 It is a space where connections happen – among devices, people and ecosystems – as the world evolves through a digital transformation.
 The Connectory becomes a physical space, designed to connect and co-create around the topic of IoT for startups, universities or other corporations.

-The Chicago Connectory team is made up of dedicated people with a wide range of expertise and different backgrounds.
-What all of them have in common is the motivation to support our members to make their IoT development a success.
+The Chicago Connectory team was made up of dedicated people with a wide range of expertise and different backgrounds.
+What all of them had in common is the motivation to support our members to make their IoT development a success.

 As a global leader in manufacturing, Bosch has a rich history of innovation.
 It began in 1886 as a startup in a backyard garage when Robert Bosch developed the first automotive spark coil.
 Over the following 130 years, the company has grown into a leader in industrial manufacturing, admired worldwide for its quality products ranging from automotive components and power tools, to home appliances and sophisticated sensor technology.
 Now, as the digital era transforms our world and billions of devices are linked to the Internet, Bosch is developing its strengths in manufacturing to bring new capabilities to a connected world.